JianXiao-24/JianXiao-24.github.io/_pages/cv.md

 Education
 ======
-* Ph.D student in Radio Physics, Central China Normal University, 2026 (expected)
+* Ph.D. student in Radio Physics, Central China Normal University, 2026 (expected)
 * M.S. in Information and Communication Engineering, Hunan Institute of Science and Technology, 2022
 * B.S. in Electronic and Information Engineering, Hunan Institute of Science and Technology, 2019